ucsf-wynton/wynton-website-hpc/docs/support/faq.md

 **A**.
 First, let me assure you, your account does exist!
 You ARE logged in, after all.
 However, {{ site.cluster.nickname}} account attributes are managed via a remote directory system which is not manipulable via local tools like `chsh`.
 If you would like to change your shell, Please [get in touch with the {{ site.cluster.nickname }} team]({{ '/about/contact.html' | relative_url }}), let us know your preferred shell, and we will change it for you.
 Note: The {{ site.cluster.nickname}} team supports `csh/tcsh` and `sh/bash` login shells.
 Any other shell than these may result in reduced functionality or errors which may be beyond the scope of our support.

-**Q**. _I cannot SSH into the development nodes - I get 'IT IS POSSIBLE THAT SOMEONE IS DOING SOMETHING NASTY!' and 'Host key verification failed.'.
+**Q**. _I cannot SSH into the development nodes - I get 'IT IS POSSIBLE THAT SOMEONE IS DOING SOMETHING NASTY!' and 'Host key verification failed.'
 What is going on?_

 **A**.
 This most likely happens because we have re-built the problematic development node resulting in its internal security keys having changed since you last access that machine.
 If the problem error looks like: